jakes-space/firetender/README.md

-# FireTender
+# Firetender

-FireTender is a wrapper for Firestore documents to make reading and writing them simpler and safer.
-A Firestore doc looks like any other Typescript object, and it is validated upon reading and writing.
+The goal of Firetender is to make Firestore documents look (almost) like any other Typescript object, saving you some boilerplate and conceptual overhead and providing type safety and data validation.

 Querying and concurrency are not yet supported.
 I'm adding features as I need them, but contributions are most welcome.
 See the list of [alternative